Winniecheryl/Software-Documentation/README.md

 # Hardware and Software Documentation

-This artcile briefly describes hardware and software documentaion of projects/products.
+This artcile briefly describes hardware and software documentation of projects/products.
 It illustrates types of documentation, approaches, why documentation is a necessity for most companies and/or individuals, tools for documentation and the best documentation practises.

 Let's begin with simply exaplining hardware documentation.